 Working Papers

-1. Collateral, Bank Monitoring, and Bankruptcy Outcomes (Job Market Paper)
+1. When Collateral Covers the Debt: Bank Monitoring and Bankruptcy Outcomes Job Market Paper

-Using a hand-collected dataset of bankruptcy filings and loan contracts from 2007–2022, I examine how senior lenders adapt their monitoring as firms approach bankruptcy.
-I find that lenders systematically reduce covenant-based monitoring when collateral coverage is high.
-Rather than intensifying oversight, well-secured lenders shift from monitoring firm performance to focusing on their own recovery.
-To establish causality, I exploit exogenous variations in local real estate values and aggregate lending conditions as instruments for collateralization levels.
-While this monitoring reallocation is rational for senior lenders, it reduces firm going-concern values and junior creditor recovery rates and increases fire sales and inter-creditor conflict.
-The results show how collateral shapes monitoring incentives and bankruptcy outcomes.
+I examine how collateral shapes senior lender monitoring as firms approach bankruptcy and the resulting bankruptcy outcomes.
+Using hand-collected bankruptcy filings and loan contracts from 2007-2022, I find that lenders systematically shift from covenant-based monitoring of firm performance toward monitoring of liquidity and collateral values to protect their own recovery.
+This shift is concentrated among overcollateralized lenders.
+To establish causality, I exploit exogenous variation in local real estate values and aggregate lending market conditions as instruments for collateralization levels.
+While this monitoring reallocation protects senior lenders' own claims, it lowers firm going-concern values, reduces junior creditor recovery rates, and increases fire sales in bankruptcy.

 Presented at: The Asian Bureau of Finance and Economic Research 2025 Annual Conference (poster) · The 2025 RCEA International Conference in Economics, Econometrics, and Finance · The International Banking, Economics, and Finance Association (IBEFA) Summer Meeting 2025 · Research Symposium on Finance and Economics 2025 · The 2025 MRS International Risk Conference · NFA 2025 (poster) · SFA 2025 (scheduled)